cloudmesh-community/book/chapters/in/box.md

     url = client.file(file_id=<file id>).shared_link['url']

 ## Project management
-Box offers some limited project management tools, including groups, collaborations, workflows, and tasks.
+Box offers some limited project management tools, including groups, collaborations, and tasks.

 ### Collaborations
 A collaboration object gives a user specified permissions for the defined files and folders.
 The collaboration object itself returns information about the users, files, and roles of the collaboration.